svjack/LC-QuAD-augmentation-toolkit/README.md

 ### Toolkit Usage
 After environment installed, you can take a look at the snippet located in [single_step.py](https://github.com/svjack/LC-QuAD-augmentation-toolkit/blob/main/single_step.py).<br/>
 It takes en_sent and sparql_query as input parameters and give a output in the format of pandas dataframe.
-Let's look at some examples.
+Let's look at some examples that only sample 5 outputs (the total populations may  from 3 to 1000).

 <b>Example 1:</b>
 ```python